Alicia Triant, FMHC

 After years of symptoms, I had finally been diagnosed with Celiac Disease in the eighth grade.
 I remember struggling to keep up socially with limited food options outside of my home at the time or simply being made fun of for being gluten-free.

 I started my career in the pharmaceutical advertising industry with the pure intention of helping people like myself suffering from illness find the treatment that works best for them.
-I always said, “medicine is not one size fits all”, knowing first-hand that medicine doesn’t always help the way we had hoped it could.
+I always said, “medicine is not one size fits all”, knowing first-hand that medicine doesn’t always help the way we had hoped.
 I worked mostly in oncology, but saw again and again that pharmacologic therapies, especially in chronic conditions, are more intervention medicine or, simply put, a bandaid.

-I saw there is a second half to the equation that is directing the body on how to then heal itself while we’ve slowed disease progression or reduced symptoms with medication.
+I saw there is a second half to the equation that is directing the body on how to then heal itself while we’ve slowed disease progression or reduced symptoms with pharmacologic medication.

 I learned this by finding autoimmune symptom relief myself, but only through a last-ditch effort of holistic diet and lifestyle changes, successfully attempting to avoid to a third autoimmune diagnosis of Lupus.
 Then, I knew there was more I could be doing to help others suffering like I had for so long to find their way to a better quality of life sooner.